TandoorRecipes/open-tandoor-data/README.md

 	...
 ]
 ```

+preferred unit: unit automatically selected in the editor
+preferred packaging unit: unit converted into (if possible) for the shopping list

 ### Unit
 Units of measurement.
 The `base_unit` is optional and can tell tandoor which standardized unit it is (e.g. g, kg, pound, fl.oz.).
 This allows automatic unit conversion while still allowing the user the freedom to choose how a unit should be displayed (e.g. gram, Gram, g, ...)